 This is as individual as your child.
 Parents are encouraged to stay as long as possible when you first leave your child in care.
 Your child may go through periods of distress even after being in the centre for a while, this is normal.
-If your child is not distressed, it is better if you say goodbye and leave quickly.
+If your child is not distressed, it is better if you say good bye and leave quickly.
 Please be honest.
 Don't say you will be back in a minute or sneak away, you may lose their trust.
 When you are ready to go, say goodbye and leave.
 Once you have handed your child to a staff member don't take him/her back.
-Educators will work with families to support the child, please feel free to call the preschool to check how your child has settled.

-We will always call a family member if your child has not settled.
 Speak to a staff member if you are worried or unsure of what to do.
 Short term strategies such as collecting a new child early may assist some families.